aolayeye/Belly-Button-Biodiversity-Dashboard/README.md

 3. A paragraph summarsing the visualizations was added.
 4. A navigation bar was added to select the different visualizations
 5. Brief information is added under each visualization for added context
-6. All column DIVs add up to 12 to make the page mobile responsive
+6. All column DIVs add up to 12 and utilized the responsive feature of plotly charts to make the page mobile responsive

 Horizontal Bar Chart: Top 10 Bacteria Cultures Found and Gauge Chart: Showing Belly Button Washing Frequency